The Truth Will Set You Free

 Where can we find any evidence of these?

-The Book of Mormon talks about a Nephi temple patterned after the great Temple of Solomon in Jerusalem.
-A structure that according to the Old Testament, was approximately 20 stories high, required the oversight of over 3,000 overseers, and 180,000 workmen as well as over 7 years to build.
+The Book of Mormon talks about a Nephi temple patterned after the great Temple of Solomon in Jerusalem, a structure that took seven years and 180,000 men to build.

 Where can we find evidence of this “exceedingly fine” structure?